 Tuesday: Taco Salad with guacamole and salsa

 I love taco salad!
-It’s quick and easy to make and you can substitute ingredients to suit any diet plan.
-I usually use ground beef, but you can use any kind of meat or pinto or black beans.
+It’s a quick and easy meal to make and you can substitute ingredients to suit any diet plan.
+Usually, I use ground beef for this, but you can use any kind of meat or pinto or black beans.
 My husband likes both meat and beans in his.

 For low-carb: After preparing ground beef, I generously layer torn or shredded leaf lettuce, the ground beef, grated cheese, diced tomatoes, onions, sliced or diced avocado, and top with salsa and sour cream.
 I don’t use any dressing, just the salsa and sour cream.

 For my husband, I add tortilla chips and pinto or black beans.
 I use this seasoning for the ground beef: 1 Tbsp. chili powder, 1 tsp. cumin, 1/2 tsp. of each: onion powder, garlic powder, smoked paprika, and a pinch of chili pepper.
 After cooking the ground beef, I add the juice of one lime for added flavor.
-Guacamole recipe is in last week’s meal plan.
+The guacamole recipe is in last week’s meal plan HERE.